Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 The Cultural Dimensions of AI Readiness

-A growing body of research — from McKinsey (2023), Gallup (2024), and recent academic studies (Mutale & El-Gayar, 2025; Übellacker, 2025; Li et al., 2024) — reveals that culture, not technology, determines AI success.
+A growing body of research from McKinsey (2023), Gallup (2024), and recent academic studies (Mutale & El-Gayar, 2025; Übellacker, 2025; Li et al., 2024), reveals that culture, not technology, determines AI success.

-a.
 From Control to Curiosity

 Practice: Encourage micro-experiments, pilot projects, and “learning loops” where failure is data, not defeat.

-b.
 From Expertise Hierarchy to Collective Intelligence

-This democratization can feel threatening — but it’s also an opportunity.
+AI blurs the line between expert and amateur.
+A junior analyst with the right model can produce insights once reserved for senior strategists.
+This democratisation can feel threatening — but it is also an opportunity.
 When harnessed culturally, it leads to collective intelligence, where human experience and machine reasoning converge.

 Shift: From “who knows best” to “what combination of minds works best.”